Manual Infrastructure Deployment

 terraform init

-After successful deployment, verify the bucket was created:
+- After successful deployment, note the bucket name from Terraform outputs:

 The storage bucket is now ready.
 Proceed to Phase 2 to deploy the main platform infrastructure.